-The request for access to the record of personal health information (letter or form) and details of the information released must be documented and filed in the client/patient/resident record.
-If the client/patient/resident does not wish to view the record with his/her service provider present, this fact must also be documented in the record.
+The request (letter or form) and details of the information released must be documented and filed in the client/patient/resident record.
+If the client/patient/resident does not wish to view the record with his/her service provider present, this must be documented in the record.